vgarciasc/estante-virtual-tracker/README.md

 Finally, run `main.py` whenever you want.
 This updates prices and notifies the user via Telegram whenever a new low price is found.
 Ideally, you'll set up `main.py` to run via cronjob or something of the sort.

+Please don't run it every 5 minutes.
+Be polite.
+I'm running it every day and it works fine.

 ## Haven't you already made this?

 Yeah, I've made this exact project like 2 times before (using Gmail instead of Telegram Bots), but this time I wanted to use it as a benchmark so I could gauge how ChatGPT 3.5 would fare on the task.